sigstore/sigstore-python/README.md

                         Write a single offline Rekor bundle to the given file;
                         does not work with multiple input files (default:
                         None)
-  --bundle              Emit a single {input}.sigstore file for each input;
+  --bundle FILE         Write a single Sigstore bundle to the given file; does
-                        this option is experimental and may change between releases until stabilized (default: False) --overwrite           Overwrite preexisting signature and certificate
+                        not work with multiple input files; this option is experimental and may change between releases until stabilized (default: None) --no-bundle           Don't emit {input}.sigstore files for each input; this option is experimental and may change between releases until stabilized (default: False) --overwrite           Overwrite preexisting signature and certificate
                         outputs, if present (default: False)